-Collation of metadata for the correspondence of Henry Oldenburg began within the Cultures of Knowledge project in 2014 and Digital Fellows Dr Randolph Cock and Katherine Steiner have been working their way through the volumes of the edition of Alfred Rupert Hall and Marie Boas Hall, while Charlotte Marique and Timothy Wade have helped to check the metadata.
-Cultures of Knowledge would like to extend sincere thanks to Sir Noel Malcolm and to Dr Philip Beeley for their unfailing advice at every stage of this work and for their patience with numerous queries.
+Collation of metadata for the correspondence of Henry Oldenburg began within the Cultures of Knowledge project in 2014 and Digital Fellows Dr Randolph Cock, Katherine Steiner, and Lucy Hennings have worked their way through the volumes of the edition of Alfred Rupert Hall and Marie Boas Hall, while Charlotte Marique and Timothy Wade have helped to check the metadata.
+Cultures of Knowledge would like to extend sincere thanks to Sir Noel Malcolm, to Dr Philip Beeley, and to Dr Alexandre Tessier for their unfailing advice at every stage of this work and for their patience with numerous queries.

 Key Bibliographic Source(s)

 The Correspondence of Henry Oldenburg, ed.
 A. R. Hall and M. B. Hall, 13 vols (Madison, WI: University of Wisconsin Press; London: Mansel; London: Taylor & Francis, 1965–86).